ChristopherTsaiProjects/valorant-instalock/README.md

 ## Installation
 Download the [latest release](https://github.com/JannisMcMak/valorant-instalock/releases/latest) and extract the archive.
-Make sure `config.ini` and the logo folder are in the same directory.
+Make sure `config.ini` and the folder `logo` are in the same directory as the executable.

 Open the config file and adjust the settings.

 ## Usage